Castle Rock Wealth Management LLC Takes $296,000 Position in Eastman Chemical (NYSE:EMN)

-Castle Rock Wealth Management LLC acquired a new position in shares of Eastman Chemical (NYSE:EMN – Get Rating) in the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm acquired 3,224 shares of the basic materials company’s stock, valued at approximately $296,000.
+Castle Rock Wealth Management LLC acquired a new stake in shares of Eastman Chemical (NYSE:EMN – Get Rating) during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor acquired 3,224 shares of the basic materials company’s stock, valued at approximately $296,000.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Addison Advisors LLC purchased a new position in shares of Eastman Chemical in the third quarter valued at approximately $25,000.
-Clear Street Markets LLC lifted its stake in Eastman Chemical by 49.3% in the third quarter.
-Clear Street Markets LLC now owns 403 shares of the basic materials company’s stock worth $29,000 after acquiring an additional 133 shares during the last quarter.
-Twin Lakes Capital Management LLC purchased a new position in Eastman Chemical in the third quarter worth approximately $36,000.
-Parkside Financial Bank & Trust lifted its stake in Eastman Chemical by 66.5% in the first quarter.
-Parkside Financial Bank & Trust now owns 521 shares of the basic materials company’s stock worth $58,000 after acquiring an additional 208 shares during the last quarter.
-Finally, Householder Group Estate & Retirement Specialist LLC purchased a new position in Eastman Chemical in the third quarter worth approximately $37,000.
-83.42% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds have also recently modified their holdings of EMN.
+Putnam Investments LLC lifted its position in shares of Eastman Chemical by 4.6% during the 3rd quarter.
+Putnam Investments LLC now owns 3,620,316 shares of the basic materials company’s stock valued at $257,224,000 after buying an additional 158,270 shares in the last quarter.
+Dimensional Fund Advisors LP lifted its position in shares of Eastman Chemical by 4.7% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 1,906,350 shares of the basic materials company’s stock valued at $135,447,000 after buying an additional 86,318 shares in the last quarter.
+Massachusetts Financial Services Co.
+MA raised its stake in Eastman Chemical by 0.7% in the 3rd quarter.
+Massachusetts Financial Services Co.
+MA now owns 1,863,765 shares of the basic materials company’s stock valued at $132,421,000 after purchasing an additional 12,515 shares during the last quarter.
+Ceredex Value Advisors LLC raised its stake in Eastman Chemical by 108.4% in the 3rd quarter.
+Ceredex Value Advisors LLC now owns 1,411,080 shares of the basic materials company’s stock valued at $100,781,000 after purchasing an additional 733,997 shares during the last quarter.
+Finally, Two Sigma Advisers LP raised its stake in Eastman Chemical by 10.8% in the 3rd quarter.
+Two Sigma Advisers LP now owns 728,900 shares of the basic materials company’s stock valued at $51,788,000 after purchasing an additional 71,100 shares during the last quarter.
+Institutional investors and hedge funds own 83.42% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, April 10th.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, April 10th.
 Stockholders of record on Wednesday, March 15th were paid a $0.79 dividend.
-This represents a $3.16 dividend on an annualized basis and a dividend yield of 3.83%.
+This represents a $3.16 annualized dividend and a dividend yield of 3.83%.
 The ex-dividend date was Tuesday, March 14th.
-Eastman Chemical’s dividend payout ratio is 50.16%.
+Eastman Chemical’s payout ratio is presently 50.16%.

-A number of equities analysts have recently commented on the stock.
-Vertical Research cut shares of Eastman Chemical from a “buy” rating to a “hold” rating and cut their target price for the company from $94.00 to $92.00 in a report on Monday, January 30th.
-KeyCorp cut their target price on shares of Eastman Chemical from $98.00 to $96.00 and set an “overweight” rating for the company in a research note on Tuesday.
-The Goldman Sachs Group upped their price objective on shares of Eastman Chemical from $78.00 to $89.00 and gave the company a “neutral” rating in a research note on Thursday, December 15th.
-StockNews.com began coverage on shares of Eastman Chemical in a research note on Thursday, March 16th.
-They set a “hold” rating for the company.
-Finally, Mizuho dropped their target price on shares of Eastman Chemical from $85.00 to $82.00 and set a “neutral” rating for the company in a research report on Monday, January 30th.
-Twelve analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-According to MarketBeat, Eastman Chemical presently has a consensus rating of “Hold” and a consensus price target of $99.17.
+Several research analysts recently commented on EMN shares.
+Citigroup increased their price objective on Eastman Chemical from $75.00 to $90.00 and gave the company a “neutral” rating in a research note on Thursday, December 15th.
+KeyCorp cut their target price on Eastman Chemical from $98.00 to $96.00 and set an “overweight” rating for the company in a research note on Tuesday.
+Wells Fargo & Company raised their target price on Eastman Chemical from $80.00 to $95.00 and gave the stock an “equal weight” rating in a research note on Monday, January 30th.
+Barclays raised their target price on Eastman Chemical from $82.00 to $87.00 and gave the stock an “equal weight” rating in a research note on Monday, January 30th.
+Finally, The Goldman Sachs Group raised their target price on Eastman Chemical from $78.00 to $89.00 and gave the stock a “neutral” rating in a research note on Thursday, December 15th.
+Twelve investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $99.17.

 Eastman Chemical Profile